-9. Infantry is best arm suited for close battle.
-Its role is to attack the enemy and destroy or capture his territory.
+Infantry is the main combat arm, best arm suited for 10. close battle.
+Its role is to close in with the enemy and destroy him or capture his territory.
 In Defence, they hold the ground against all types of attack.
 They also take part in counter insurgency and counter terrorist operations.
+Infantry also provides assistance in aid to civil authorities when called for.